 By Walt Walkowski, ER Global Impact Coordinator

 Sadly, abandonment, abuse, hunger, thirst, shelter, deaths, typhoons, fires, flooding, earthquakes and disease are prominent traumas faced by the vulnerable people of the Philippines.
-Because ER and our partners operate programs designed to help people lift themselves out of poverty and oppression, we know we also must help people navigate a range of trauma.
+Because ER and our partners operate programs designed to help people lift themselves out of poverty, we are helping by them by providing trauma training.

 ER decided to help our Asia staff, as well as our local partners, by offering a special one-day Trauma Training on May 17.
 Forty-five people, representing eight different organizations, attended.
 Funding for this event was generously provided by donors.